amit-jha/katacoda-scenarios/Getting started with Elasticsearch/step1.md

-## Test Elasticsearch Setup.
+## Elasticsearch Setup.
-To get started, we need to ensure that elasticsearch is up and running.
-To test run `curl localhost:9200`{{execute}}
+To get startet, First elasticsearch should be installed.
+In scenario, we'll be setting up Elaticsearch container.
+Lets begin the test drive.

+### Setup Task
+`docker run --name es -p 9200:9200 -e "discovery.type=single-node" elasticsearch:7.11.2`{{execute}}

+Once Elasticsearch is setup, Lets validate the setup.
+### Validate Task
+`curl localhost:9200`{{execute}}

 You should see output identical to following